yury-yarmishyn/Weapon-System/Readme.md

 # TestTaskSolution

-`TestTaskSolution` is the main gameplay module for this test project, located at `Source/TestTask/TestTaskSolution/`.
+`TestTaskSolution` is a test `WeaponSystem` project with weapon and ammo switching, projectile firing, reloading, damage processing, resistances, and status effects.
-The implementation is based on `Gameplay Ability System` with event-driven ability activation, data-driven weapon/ammo setup, and a clear split between visual and gameplay layers.
+The implementation is based on `Gameplay Ability System` with event-driven ability activation and data-driven weapon/ammo setup.

 ## Implemented Features